mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel-tcp.md

 The recently proposed QUIC tunnel protocol ({{I-D.piraux-quic-tunnel}}) allows conveying several Internet protocols inside a QUIC connection.
-Its first operating mode, the datagram mode, proposes to transport plain IP packets inside QUIC packets.
-Its main advantage is that it supports IP and any protocol above the network layer.
+Its first operating mode, the datagram mode, proposes to transport plain packets inside QUIC packets.
+Its main advantage is that it supports any network-layer protocol.
 However, this advantage comes with a large per-packet overhead since each packet contains both a network and a transport header.
 All these headers must be transmitted in addition with the IP/UDP/QUIC headers of the QUIC connection.
 For TCP connections for instance, the per-packet overhead can be large.

 In this document, we propose a new operating mode for the QUIC tunnel protocol, called the stream mode.
 It takes advantage of the QUIC streams to transport TCP